Modern Art Movements: 1870s to 1980s | ||

 Born in the depression, a time of racial conflict, rising fascism, and political idealism after the Mexican and Russian revolutions, the movement explored both the artistic and political possibilities of art.

 The Social Realists’ gritty subject matter often used the human figure to offer social critique.
 The aim was to use art as a weapon against capitalist exploitation and fascism.
 Works by Aaron Douglas and Isamu Noguchi show the human impact of social issues, in joblessness, poverty, and political injustice.
-Many of these artists were employed by the government Works Projects Administration (WPA), and took commissions for public buildings, using new platforms to raise awareness of social issues.
+Many of these artists were employed by the government Works Progress Administration (WPA), and took commissions for public buildings, using new platforms to raise awareness of social issues.

 /movement/social-realism/